Nugetzrul3/Sugarchain-Chrome-Wallet/README.md

 2. Save to a particular location
 3. Open chrome and type in URL bar: `chrome://extensions`
 4. At the top right of the page, it should say 'Developer Mode'.
 Enable it.
-5. At the top left of the pager, it should say 'Load Unpacked'.
+5. At the top left of the page, it should say 'Load Unpacked'.
 Click that.
 6. Locate the cloned folder and select the folder that has `manifest.json` in it.
 7. Extension should have imported.
 To check, click the puzzle piece at the top right of the browser.
 8. Clicking the puzzle piece should have opened a small menu.
 Look for `Sugarchain Wallet Extension` and pin it.